Sarah A. Hoyt

-Sarah A. Hoyt (born November 18, 1962) is an American science fiction, fantasy, mystery, and historical fiction writer.
-She moved to the United States in the early 1980s, married Dan Hoyt in 1985, and became an American citizen in 1988.
+Sarah A. Hoyt (born November 18, 1962) is a Portuguese-born American immigrant science fiction, fantasy, mystery, and historical fiction writer.
 She won the 2011 Prometheus Award for Best Libertarian SF Novel for her science fiction novel Darkship Thieves, and the 2018 Dragon Award for Best Alternate History Novel for Uncharted, which she co-authored with Kevin J. Anderson.
 She has written under the noms de plume Sarah D'Almeida, Elise Hyatt, Sarah Marques, Laurien Gardner, and Sarah Marques de Almeida Hoyt.
 She was the leader of the Sad Puppies campaign in the year that it ceased nominating candidates.

 Biography

-Hoyt was born on November 18, 1962 in the village of Granja, Águas Santas, Maia and grew up in Porto, Portugal.
+Sarah de Almeida was born on November 18, 1962, in the village of Granja, Águas Santas, Maia and grew up in Porto, Portugal.
 Educated in both Portugal and the United States, she graduated from University of Porto, with a Master's equivalent in Modern Languages and Literatures with a major in English and a minor in German.
 She also speaks Swedish, Italian and French, with varying degrees of fluency.
 Married in 1985 to Dan Hoyt (a science fiction author and mathematician), she has two sons.
 She became a United States citizen in 1988 in Charlotte, North Carolina.